 Stewart Island is situated less than 20 miles south of the South Island of New Zealand.
 It’s the southern most point of NZ.
 Apparently, in winter you can even see Aurora Australis, or the Southern Lights.
 The island is accessed via ferry and let me tel you it is a bumpy ride.
 I don’t usually get seasick and I was feeling this boat trip.
 Some people in our group did actually get sick.
 The crazy thing is that we are told that our ride was “tame” compared to how bad it could get.
-I heard that orcas and dolphins were spotted, but I personally didn’t see any.
+I heard that orcas and dolphins were spotted by some on the ride, but I personally didn’t see any.

 Once we arrived on land the town was relatively small so we could walk to the accommodation.
 On the island there are a few activities and some hikes.
-The main draw is a nighttime walk to spot wild kiwis.
+The main draw is a nighttime walk to spot wild kiwi birds.
 The island is the most kiwi populated area of NZ.

 With Stray’s bus scheduled you could either stay one or three nights on the island.
 I think one night was too short, especially given the rough ferry ride, but three would have been too long.
-If you had bad weather there really wouldn’t be anything to do.
+Two nights would have been a happy medium, but not a possibility.
+If you had bad weather there really wouldn’t be anything to do on the island.
 I didn’t see any Kiwis my night here, but we did see some penguins migrating in for the evening at the pier.
 The group spent the evening playing cards and we also had some puzzle action.
 Overall, I liked this stop because of the hang out sessions and bonding with other travelers.
 I would have liked to stay an additional night.

 Accommodation – Stewart Island Backpackers

 The rooms were cozy.
 We were in a three person room and for the most part all Stray passengers were roomed together.
 Unknowingly, this has become an important part of the perception of the accommodations we were staying at.
-We didn’t want to be roomed with complete strangers.
+After traveling and getting to know each other we didn’t want to be roomed with complete strangers – some spots understood that others did whatever was more convenient for them.
 The rooms were all single beds.
 The downfall of the room was that there was only one outlet between the three of us to use.
-They had shared bathrooms and they were fine, but not the greatest and really minded me of sleep away camp.
+All of the rooms had shared bathrooms reminding me yet again of camp or college dorms.
+They were fine but nothing stuck out as amazing.

 Bonus Stop – Invercargill